MH13-YT/SMBW-Randomizer/readme.md

 ## How to Run
 ### Run with default settings (from run.bat file)
-Simply run the run.bat file, it will use a random seed and default settings (stored in config.json file)
+Simply run the run.bat file, it will use a random seed and default settings (stored in config.json file), if this file isn't present or invalid the configuration UI will open automatically

 ### Run with default settings (from command line)
-open a terminal in the directory of the randomizer and run "python SMBW_Randomizer.py" it will use a random seed and default settings (stored in config.json file)
+Open a terminal in the directory of the randomizer and run "python SMBW_Randomizer.py" it will use a random seed and default settings (stored in config.json file), if this file isn't present or invalid the configuration UI will open automatically

-### Run with custom settings
+## How to Configure
+### From Configuration GUI
+Open a terminal in the directory of the randomizer and run "python SMBW_Randomizer.py --configure" for open configuration GUI
+### From Configuration CLI
-open a terminal in the directory of the randomizer and run "python SMBW_Randomizer.py -h" for obtain randomizer help document
+Open a terminal in the directory of the randomizer and run "python SMBW_Randomizer.py -h" for open help

+## How to develop modules
+- Copy and rename exemple_module with your module name (the module name DOES not have spaces)
+- In every files of the module rename 'exemple' to your module name
+- Develop every steps and write an description